eliudio/eliud_core/README.md

 1. Open your project in xcode
 2. From xcode, select menu Xcode > Open Developer Tool > Simulator
 3. From the Simulator, select File > New Simulator and create simulators for the iOS simulator Device types listed below.
+Use one of the latest OS!

 <table>
     <tr>